Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: Abstract

 \section{Abstract}

-I investigate the quantum dynamics of a spin-$1/2$ particle in a static, spherically symmetric Einstein-Gauss-Bonnet (EGB) black-hole spacetime within the Hamiltonian framework.
-Starting from the Dirac equation in curved spacetime, formulated via the tetrad formalism and the associated spin connection, we construct the corresponding Dirac Hamiltonian in the EGB background.
-Using this Hamiltonian, we derive the Heisenberg equations of motion for the position and momentum operators, obtaining explicit expressions for the velocity and force operators.
-This operator-based approach provides a direct description of particle dynamics beyond classical geodesic motion, incorporating both relativistic and quantum effects.
-We show that the resulting force operator contains corrections explicitly dependent on the Gauss-Bonnet coupling parameter $\xi$, which encode higher-curvature modifications of the gravitational interaction at the quantum level.
-In particular, the effective radial force deviates from its general relativistic counterpart by terms that become significant in the strong-field regime.
+In this work, I investigate the quantum dynamics of a spin-1/2 particle propagating in the spacetime of a static, spherically symmetric Einstein-Gauss-Bonnet (EGB) black hole within the framework of relativistic quantum mechanics.
+Starting from the Dirac equation in curved spacetime-formulated using the tetrad formalism and the associated spin connection we construct the corresponding Dirac Hamiltonian in EGB geometry.
+Next, I employ Heisenberg's equations of motion to derive explicit operator expressions for the particle's velocity and force, providing a fully quantum description of fermionic motion in a higher-curvature gravitational background.
+It is observed that the spacetime geometry modifies the Dirac dynamics through the EGB metric function, leading to corrections in the velocity and force operators that depend explicitly on the Gauss-Bonnet coupling parameter, $\xi$.
+In the weak-field limit, the expectation values of these operators satisfy Ehrenfest's theorem, demonstrating that the corresponding classical Einstein-Gauss-Bonnet dynamics emerges naturally as the semiclassical limit of the underlying quantum theory.
+In particular, the effective radial force includes higher-curvature contributions that become increasingly significant in the strong-gravity regime, while continuously reducing to the Schwarzschild result as the Gauss-Bonnet parameter approaches zero.
+These results establish a direct connection between relativistic quantum dynamics and modified gravity, providing an operator-based framework for investigating fermionic motion in Einstein-Gauss-Bonnet spacetimes.

 \pretolerance10000